What Is an Electronic Document Management System (EDMS)?

 What is an EDMS?

-• Healthcare: HIPAA (Health Insurance Portability and Accountability Act) in the U.S. requires protecting patient information.
+- Healthcare: HIPAA (Health Insurance Portability and Accountability Act) in the U.S. ensures healthcare institutions protect patient information.

-• Finance: regulations such as SEC Rule 17a-4 and FINRA rules ensure that financial records are stored securely and are accessible for audits.
+- Finance: SEC Rule 17a-4 and FINRA regulations ensure that financial records are stored securely and accessible for audits.

 Additional features of EDMS often include features to help businesses manage their documents easier, such as: